Beyond the Visible: A Survey on Cross-spectral Face Recognition: Cross-spectral Face Recognition

-\textbf{Experiment 3.} Towards demonstrating the possibility of adapting landmark detection methods directly from visible to NIR, we utilize MTCNN~\cite{MTCNN2016} to perform face detection and landmark detection experiments on NIR faces.
-Next, affine transformation is performed based on the detected landmarks to normalize the detected faces to frontal pose (see Figure~\ref{casia_nir_alignment}).
+\textbf{Experiment 3.} Towards demonstrating the possibility of adapting landmark detection methods developed for the visible spectrum, we utilize MTCNN~\cite{MTCNN2016} to perform face detection and landmark detection experiments on NIR faces.
+Next, an affine transformation is computed based on the detected landmarks to normalize the detected faces to a frontal pose (see Figure~\ref{casia_nir_alignment}).

-As demostrated, while it might be relatively easy to perform landmark detection on NIR or SWIR face images, it remains a challenge in the context of thermal face images, including MWIR and LWIR.
-We note that thermal face images tend to have low contrast, low resolution and lack of texture information~\cite{PosterCVPRW2019}.
+As demonstrated, while it might be relatively easy to perform landmark detection on NIR or SWIR face images, it remains a challenge in the context of thermal face images, including MWIR and LWIR.
+We note that thermal face images tend to have lower contrast, lower resolution and lack texture information~\cite{PosterCVPRW2019}.
 Poster et al.~\cite{PosterCVPRW2019} analyzed the performances of three modern deep learning based landmark detection methods on thermal face images, namely \textit{Deep Alignment Network} (DAN), \textit{Multi-Task CNN} (MTCNN), and \textit{multi-class patch based fully CNN} (PBC).
-These landmark detection algorithms were evaluated on \textit{ARL polarimetric thermal face} dataset \cite{Polarimetric_Thermal_Face} with 5-landmarks.
-Kopaczka et al.~\cite{Kopaczka2019} collected a high-resolution thermal facial image dataset on LWIR spectral band and manually annotated 68-point landmarks.
-DAN was used as the representative deep learning landmark detector to train and evaluate on the created dataset.
-Chu and Liu~\cite{ChuMMSP2019} proposed to use U-Net as a backbone to detect 68-point facial landmarks on the same dataset proposed in~\cite{Kopaczka2019}.
+These landmark detection algorithms were evaluated on the \textit{ARL polarimetric thermal face} dataset \cite{Polarimetric_Thermal_Face} with 5-landmarks.
+Kopaczka et al.~\cite{Kopaczka2019} assembled a high-resolution thermal facial image dataset in the LWIR spectral band and manually annotated 68 landmark points.
+DAN was used as the representative deep learning landmark detector to train and evaluate on the assembled dataset.
+Chu and Liu~\cite{ChuMMSP2019} proposed to use U-Net as a backbone to detect 68 facial landmarks on the same dataset used in~\cite{Kopaczka2019}.
 The landmark detection task was designed as a multi-task learning framework by integrating emotion recognition.
 Poster et al.~\cite{Poster2021} used a coupled convolutional network architecture to leverage visible face data to train a thermal-only face landmark detection model.
 Examples of 68-point ground-truth landmark annotations are depicted in Figure~\ref{fig:ir_landmark}.